alexbelgium/hassio-addons/spotweb/DOCS.md

-# Home Assistant Community Add-on: Bookstack
+# Home Assistant Community Add-on: Spotweb

 [Spotweb][spotweb] is a decentralized usenet community based on the [Spotnet][spotnet] protocol.
 Please support the developers of this software at
 [spotweb].